 We found 4 family medicine practitioners who accept Medicare near Burgaw, NC.

-Dr. Linda Greenspan is a Burgaw, NC physician who specializes in family medicine.
-Her average patient rating is 2.0 stars out of 5.
-She is an in-network provider for Medicare insurance.
-Dr. Greenspan is a graduate of Des Moines University, College of Osteopathic Medicine.
-She completed her residency training at Union Hospital, New Jersey.
-In addition to English, she speaks Spanish.
+Dr. Linda Greenspan is a family practitioner in Burgaw, NC.
+Dr. Greenspan's average rating from her patients is 2.0 stars out of 5.
+She honors Medicare insurance.
+She is a graduate of Des Moines University, College of Osteopathic Medicine and a graduate of Union Hospital, New Jersey's residency program.
+She is conversant in Spanish.

-Dr. Bryan Weckel is a Burgaw, NC physician who specializes in family medicine.
-After completing medical school at Wake Forest University School of Medicine, he performed his residency at New Hanover Regional Medical Center.
-Patients gave Dr. Weckel an average rating of 3.0 stars out of 5.
-He is in-network for Medicare insurance.
+Dr. Bryan Weckel works as a family medicine practitioner in Burgaw, NC.
+He is a graduate of Wake Forest University School of Medicine and a graduate of New Hanover Regional Medical Center's residency program.
+Patients gave him an average rating of 3.0 stars out of 5.
+Dr. Weckel takes Medicare insurance.

-Dr. Adrienne Fehr specializes in family medicine.
-She takes Medicare insurance.
-Dr. Fehr attended Ohio University College of Osteopathic Medicine and then went on to complete her residency at New Hanover Regional Medical Center.
+Dr. Adrienne Fehr's area of specialization is family medicine.
+Dr. Fehr takes Medicare insurance.
+She attended Ohio University College of Osteopathic Medicine for medical school and subsequently trained at New Hanover Regional Medical Center for residency.